Why You Shouldn’t Mow Fall Leaves (And What to Do Instead)

 Pollinators like Luna moths, fireflies, and Mourning Cloak butterflies overwinter in leaf litter.
 When those leaves are shredded, their life cycles end prematurely.
 That means fewer pollinators in the spring, which has ripple effects for plants, gardens, and even crops that depend on them.

 The important thing to remember is that this is not just insects that will feel the impact.
 Birds rely on these insects for food, and small mammals use leaf piles for warmth and protection.
-One pass with a mower disrupts the whole chain.Who lives in the leaf pile
+One pass with a mower disrupts the whole chain.Lawn mower cutting through fallen leaves in autumn, showing why mowing leaf litter can damage habitat.

 Who’s in Your Leaf Pile?